realJohnDoe/org-sim/memory-bank/progress.md

 # Progress: Organizational Simulation

 ## Current Status
-The project has progressed with the integration of UI controls and visualization enhancements for organizational structures.
-A dynamic slider for adjusting organizational size (5 to 100 nodes) and another for the number of direct reports per manager (3 to 20) have been added to `App.tsx`.
+The project has progressed with the integration of UI controls, visualization enhancements, and the initial implementation of agent behavior for organizational structures.
+A dynamic slider for adjusting organizational size (5 to 50 nodes) and another for the number of direct reports per manager (2 to 5) have been added to `App.tsx`.
 The visualization in `src/simulation/visualization.tsx` has been updated to render edges correctly in dark grey with increased visibility and to ensure all nodes are visible through dynamic zoom and translation.
-Core simulation logic and agent behaviors are yet to be implemented, following TDD principles.
+The first version of the 'act' or 'release' action has been implemented in `src/simulation/agent.ts`, ensuring `submitProductGraph` returns 0 if not all product nodes meet or exceed demand node values, following TDD principles.

 ## What Works
 - **Documentation Foundation**: The following Memory Bank files have been successfully created and populated with initial content: